Palau de la Música Catalana: Concert hall

-The concert hall of the palace, which seats about 2,200 people, is the only auditorium in Europe that is illuminated during daylight hours entirely by natural light.
-The walls on two sides consist primarily of stained-glass panes set in magnificent arches, and overhead is an enormous skylight of stained glass, designed by Antoni Rigalt, whose centerpiece is an inverted dome in shades of gold surrounded by blue that suggests the sun and the sky.
+The concert hall of the palace, which seats about 2,200 people, is the only auditorium in Europe illuminated entirely by natural light during the day.
+The walls on two sides consist primarily of arched stained-glass panes and an overhead stained glass skylight, designed by Antoni Rigalt, whose centerpiece is an inverted dome in shades of gold surrounded by blue, representing the sun and the sky.

-The architectural decoration in the concert hall is a masterpiece of creativity and imagination, yet everything has been carefully considered for its utility in the presentation of music.
-The hall is not a theater, because the massive sculptures flanking the stage make the use of scenery nearly impossible.
+The architectural decoration in the concert hall is notable for its creativity and imagination, yet everything has been carefully considered for its utility in the presentation of music.
+The hall is not a theatre, because the massive sculptures flanking the stage make the use of scenery nearly impossible.
 Likewise, even though a noble pipe organ graces the apse-like area above and behind the stage, the hall is not a church.